-Cathryn Hamilton graduated from University of South Australia in 2007 with a Masters in Urban and Regional Planning.
-In December 2011, her PhD was conferred by the University of South Australia.
+Cathryn's PhD was conferred by the University of South Australia in December 2011.
 The title of her Thesis was 'The role of local government to support community carbon reduction: an analysis of capacity to act and climate change governance'.
-Cathryn's PhD research was undertaken concurrently with research for the ARC Linkage Project (2007-2010)- Carbon Neutral Communities - Making the Transition.
-This project was administered by RMIT University in Victoria and included local government in South Australia and Victoria as key industry partners.
+This research was undertaken concurrently with research for the ARC Linkage Project - Carbon Neutral Communities - Making the Transition (2007-2010) which was administered by RMIT University in Melbourne.
+Industry partners included Local government (South Australia and Victoria), State government (Victoria) and Community groups focused on energy and greenhouse gas reduction (Victoria).
+Cathryn's PhD research focused on Local government in Australia (South Australia, Victoria), the United Kingdom and Germany.

-Cathryn is a Governor appointed Member of the Adelaide and Mount Lofty Ranges Natural Resources Management Board.
-She has over 20 years experience in environmental management in the South Australian Government, mainly related to water, wastewater and agricultural wastes.
+In April 2014, Cathryn completed a three year term appointment as a Member of the Adelaide and Mount Lofty Ranges Natural Resources Management Board.
+She is currently a Community Representative assisting the Board to co-design a new framework for engaging urban communities in managing the natural environment.
+She has over 20 years experience in environmental management in the South Australian Government, mainly focused on water, wastewater and reuse of agricultural wastes and biosolids.

 PhD (2011, University of South Australia)